Skip to main content

 Hertford Union Canal

-At just 2km long, what the Hertford Union Canal lacks in length it makes up for in charm.
-It runs alongside leafy Victoria Park in Tower Hamlets, with its lakes, fountain, sculptures, children’s playgrounds, tree trails and cafes
+At just 2km long, the Hertford Union Canal runs alongside leafy Victoria Park in Tower Hamlets, with its lakes, fountain, sculptures, children’s playgrounds, tree trails and cafes.

 The canal is also known as Duckett's Canal after Sir George Duckett, its original promoter.
 His father, also named George, was earlier involved in promoting the Stort Navigation and had changed his name from Jackson after being made a baronet.